-In part one of the Law Office of Bryan Fagan, PLLC’s series of blog posts on in court testimony we discussed the importance of always telling the truth on the witness stand as well as how understanding the question being asked of you is an underrated yet critical part of testifying well.
-If you have not yet done so I highly recommend you go back and read yesterday’s blog prior to reading today’s.
+In part one of the Law Office of Bryan Fagan, PLLC's series of blog posts on in court testimony, we discussed the importance of always telling the truth on the witness stand as well as how understanding the question being asked of you is an underrated yet critical part of testifying well.
+If you have not yet done so, I highly recommend you go back and read yesterday's blog before reading today's.

-In today’s blog we will go over how to actually answer the question being asked of you and how to control yourself when answering questions from opposing counsel that are intended to frustrate, annoy or even anger you.
+Today's blog will go over how to answer the question being asked of you and control yourself when answering questions from opposing counsel that is intended to frustrate, annoy, or even anger you.

 How answering the question that is asked can be easier said than done